joao-dias-25/Web_scrapping_porto_housing/README.md

 Work done:

-Scrapy for web-scrapping (12.000 scrapped webpages on flats offers in Porto downtown) pandas and Regex for data-cleaning
+Scrapy for web-scrapping (data scrapped from 12000 webpages on flats offers in Porto downtown) pandas and Regex for data-cleaning
 Seaborn and plotly for data visualization
+Streamlit for deploying a interective app

 next steps:

-sklearn, autoML for price prediction
+sklearn, autoML for better price prediction
+Tf-idf for keywords description
-Dash for Dashboards for better data visualization Fuzziwuzzy for finding duplicates
+Fuzziwuzzy for finding duplicates